embedded-graphics/embedded-graphics/README.md

 `no_std` compatible and works without a dynamic memory allocator, and without pre-allocating large chunks of memory.
 To achieve this, it takes an `Iterator` based approach, where pixel colors and positions are calculated on the fly, with the minimum of saved state.
-This allows the consuming application to use far less RAM at little to no performance penalty.
+This allows the consuming application to use far less RAM, albeit with a significant performance penalty.

 It contains built in items that make it easy to draw 2D graphics primitives: